-For your 2021 benefits, you can start here:
+For your 2022 benefits, you can start here:

 - Quick Guide

 - Enrollment Checklist

+- Compare Costs (use the access code provided in recent communications)

 - Medical

 - Vision

 Make It Yours

 Once you've done your homework, if you want coverage through Ricoh, you must enroll by your deadline.
 Otherwise, you won't have medical and prescription drug, dental, or vision coverage through Ricoh for you and your family.